midhunrj/Midhunrj/README.md

 ### Projects

- 🎬 Movie-Flex (MERN Stack with TypeScript)
+### 🎬 **Movie-Flex (Movie ticket booking application)**

-Description: A movie ticket booking platform built using the MERN stack (MongoDB, Express.js, React, Node.js) with TypeScript implemented in both the front-end and back-end.
+ A movie ticket booking platform built using the MERN stack (MongoDB, Express.js, React, Node.js) with TypeScript implemented in both the front-end and back-end.
 The back-end utilizes a clean architecture for maintainability,testablilty and scalability,by ensuring a clear seperation of concerns.Hosted the backend on aws cloud and frontend in vercel ensuring scalability,reliability and high performance.
 Technologies: TypeScript, Node.js, Express.js, MongoDB, React, HTML, CSS, JavaScript.
 Key Features: [jwt user authentication, secure payment gateway integration, real-time seat booking,rating movies,customised seat allocation for theatres and even marking seats for offline bookings,notifications for user like reminder,cancellation,booking and etc ensuring a user-centric experience]
 GitHub Link: [https://github.com/midhunrj/Movie-Flex]

- 🛒 Tech-Tique (E-commerce Application)
+ ### 🛒  **Tech-Tique (E-commerce Application)**

-Description: An e-commerce web application with a Node.js/Express.js and MongoDB back-end and an HTML, CSS, and JavaScript front-end.The backend follows a MVC Architecture, ensuring a clear separation of concerns and a maintainable structure.
+  An e-commerce web application with a Node.js/Express.js and MongoDB back-end and an HTML, CSS, and JavaScript front-end.The backend follows a MVC Architecture, ensuring a clear separation of concerns and a maintainable structure.
 Technologies: Node.js, Express.js, MongoDB, HTML, CSS, JavaScript.
 Key Features: [product catalog, shopping cart, user accounts, order management, etc.]
 GitHub Link: [https://github.com/midhunrj/ecommerce]